janesp/enapp/schema/README.md

 ALTER TABLE `unavailabilityPlan` ADD CONSTRAINT `unavailabilityPlan_fk0` FOREIGN KEY (`providerID`) REFERENCES `provider`(`providerID`);
 ```

 ### Unavailability Period

-An unavailability period defines a specific `Statt` and `End` date and time with in a given plan.
+An unavailability period defines a specific `Start` and `End` date and time with in a given plan.

 ```
 CREATE TABLE `unavailabilityPeriod` (